Guides|February 19, 2026|6 min read

 vs. Paid Scheduling Tools

 Many scheduling tools lock group polling behind paid plans.
-Others plaster ads all over the participant experience.
-WhenWorks gives you unlimited free polls with no ads and no sign-up requirements.
-Your participants see a clean, fast interface — not an upsell page.
+Others clutter the participant experience.
+WhenWorks gives you a free tier with up to 10 polls per month and no sign-up requirements for voters.
+Your participants see a clean, fast interface rather than an upsell-heavy flow.

 When to Use a Group Scheduling Poll